Founder · NS Studio LLC

 CookitUp!
 Corporation

-Built an early-stage food-tech startup from zero: brand, product, hiring, team operations, investor materials, governance, and hard leadership decisions through company dissolution.
+Built an early-stage food-tech startup from zero: brand, product, hiring, ops, investor materials, governance, and the hard leadership calls through dissolution.

 2022 — 2024